Mikaela/mikaela.github.io/Clearsigning.md

 I am on slow connection and your signature is too big for me.
 =============================================================

 I am sorry for that.
-But keep in mind that your email client would stll download ther PGG/MIME signature (signature.asc) file even if I used PGP/MIME.
+But keep in mind that your email client would still download ther PGP/MIME signature (signature.asc) file even if I used PGP/MIME.